Organ transplants up partially due to COVID-19, wife says husband was proud donor - NewsBreak

 Danny Baker, 28, was from Manhattan, Kansas but found himself in his final days at St. Luke’s on the Plaza on a ventilator.
 His wife, Aubrea, said he was an organ donor and would be glad to know if he had to die others could live.

-In their five years together Aubrea said Danny gave her enough love to last a lifetime.Are N95 masks safe for children?
+In their five years together Aubrea said Danny gave her enough love to last a lifetime.Kansas Sen. Marshall plans to introduce ‘Fauci Act’ after clash at hearing

 “He is just so caring.
 And he would do anything for me.
 And we loved going grocery shopping together.
 Just everyday things,” Baker said.